syedfawzulazim/github-portfolio/README.md

 # Github Portfolio
-This is a Github Portfolio site, which fetches all the necessary data from my github account using GraphQL and NextJs for client site.
+This is a Github Portfolio site, which fetches all the necessary data from my github account using GraphQL and NextJs is used for client-site.

 ## Ingredients:
   - React